Skip to Content

 How Long to Travel in Scotland

-image of two kids along the Whangie Hike in Scotland
+two kids along the Whangie Hike in Scotland.

-Coming up with the best Scotland itinerary will depend entirely on how much time you have.
+Coming up with the best itinerary for your Scotland family vacation will depend entirely on how much time you have.
 We created our Scotland road trip itinerary taking into account driving distances and using those times strategically.
 We wanted to limit our time in the car or use it to give our kids some down time.

-With 3 weeks for our Scotland trip itinerary, we tried to fit in all the places we wanted to see plus attractions in Scotland for kids.
+With 3 weeks for our Scotland family vacation, we tried to fit in all the places we wanted to see plus attractions in Scotland for kids.

 If you’d prefer a 2 week itinerary for your Scotland family holiday, we offer some suggestions below on how to reduce our three week Scotland itinerary to a two week Scotland itinerary.
 We also included a modified version for a ten day Scotland itinerary.